 More Info About My Practice

-I am not on any insurance panels but instead, prefer to work directly with you.
+I am not on any insurance panels, instead preferring to work directly with you about finances.
+Many of my clients who have insurance choose to not use it due to the lack of privacy, inability to later obtain various kinds of insurance, and the control taken in the number of sessions you can have.
 If you need to use your insurance, or there is a true financial need, I will do my best to have us figure out a fee that is workable.
 During the course of therapy, I will provide you with a monthly statement that contains all the information required by your insurance company for reimbursement.

 What I Say to People Concerned about the Therapy Process